patrikx3/debian-testing-mongodb-stable/README.md

 If below you get an error, please create an ```issue```, because it is possible, I have not added a package, because my server was already there, but I will add in it for you for sure with ```apt```.

+The default jobs for building is by the number of threads in the cpu, but you can override as a `CORES` variable.

 ### 1. Build MongoDB Server

 The command: